Validity in Network-Agnostic Byzantine Agreement: Lower Bound on Without Cryptographic Setup

-\begin{lemma} Consider $n := 3$ parties in a synchronous network, and assume a protocol $A$ that achieves (probabilistic) termination and agreement in this setting even when up to one party is byzantine.
-Then, almost surely, for a fixed randomness $R$, all canonical executions of $A$ using randomness $R$ decide the same value. \end{lemma}

-To prove our statement, we will be running $A$ in a larger ring containing multiple copies of each party, as depicted in Figure \ref{figure:shinier-ring}.
 The ring is constructed from two canonical executions with different input configurations.
-We will show that parties that are adjacent in this ring are unable to distinguish between the ring and the original setting of three parties, as the third party may be byzantine and simulate the rest of the ring.
-This will force parties adjacent in the ring to output the same value almost surely, which, in turn, guarantees that the two original executions lead to the same output almost surely.
+Parties adjacent in this ring cannot distinguish between the ring and the original setting of three parties, as the third party may be byzantine and simulate the rest of the ring.
+This forces parties adjacent in the ring to output the same value, which implies that the two original executions lead to the same output.
+We defer the formal proof to Appendix~\ref{appendix:ring}.

-\paragraph{Constructing the ring.} In order to formally describe the construction of the ring, we have to fix randomness (both public and private) $R$, and two input configurations and their canonical executions with randomness $R$ in the original setting with three parties.
-Denote the three parties by $\PS = \{\party_1, \party_2, \party_3\}$, and let $I_1, I_2$ be two arbitrary maximal input configurations.
-We assume a deciding canonical execution $\varepsilon_1$ where the input configuration is $I_1$, and a deciding canonical execution $\varepsilon_2$ where the input configuration is $I_2$.
+\begin{restatable}{lemma}{RingLemma} Consider $n := 3$ parties in a synchronous network, and assume a protocol $A$ that achieves (probabilistic) termination and agreement in this setting even when up to one party is byzantine.
+Then, almost surely, all canonical executions of $A$ decide the same value. \end{restatable}